1. What is The Big Read?

 Selected organizations receive grants ranging from $2,500 to $20,000 to support their Big Read projects.
 One of the major benefits of The Big Read for selected community organizations is the availability of high-quality educational and promotional materials provided at no cost to the organizations.

-Big Read grantees receive the following educational and promotional materials:
+Big Read grantees have access to the following educational and promotional materials:

 Big Read publicity materials include posters, banners, and bookmarks.